In Israel, Biden says it appears "the other team" is to blame for Gaza hospital explosion

 "I'm proud to be here," he said.

-The president is expected to make remarks at the conclusion of his meetings with Netanyahu.
+The president is expected to make remarks at the conclusion of his meetings.

 — Willie Inman contributed to this report